Higham Lane School,

 In normal circumstances we meet alternate Thursdays at Higham Lane school.
 Drop us a line and tell us you're interested.

-At the moment we do it by Zoom and face-to-face - check out our programme page for the latest details.
+We're back to post-covid normal face-to-face - check out our programme page for the latest details.

 Nuneaton Moviemakers are affiliated to the IAC Film & Video Institute